-I started my journey in 2009 when I decided to go to Embry-Riddle Aeronautical University with a dream to become an airline pilot.
+I started my journey in 2009 when I decided to go to a private university with a dream to become an airline pilot.
 I knew that my goals were quite ambitious but I knew I could accomplish them with a bit of assistance.
 Within my first semester, I realized that becoming a pilot was not for me, so I quickly changed gears and began pursuing a degree in Air Traffic Management.
 At the time of my switch, I did my research and I had heard from many different people that not long after graduation, air traffic controllers earn quite a large salary, sometimes reaching six figures.
 I was thrilled considering I knew staying in an expensive private school would cost quite a bit of money; however, I wasn’t worried since the benefit would be enough to cover my payments and more.
 I was also informed by professors, FAA employees, and several other citizens that air traffic controllers were highly in demand and that the FAA would be replacing 80% of its workforce in the next few years.
 Even better, I thought, since a job would essentially be guaranteed.

 I proceeded to complete my degree while maintaining a GPA of 3.864 and graduating with honors in May 2011.
 I even scored a perfect 100% on my AT-SAT Test (Air Traffic Selection and Training).
 At that point in time, we were notified of a slight hiring slow-down.
 I thought for sure with my background and grades, I would have no problem getting hired as soon as possible.
 Unfortunately, this wasn’t the case.
 I was advised that going back to school was the only option that could buy me a little more time to repay my loan; I decided to go ahead and pursue my Masters in Business Administration since going back to school was the only option I had to defer my loans.
 Regrettably, that was only a temporary solution to a now even bigger problem.